czllab/NetMiner/README.md

 5. igraph >= 1.0.1
 6. GeneNet >= 1.2.12

-# Installation
-To install NetMiner, please refer to install.txt file in this directory.

 # Documentation
-To use NetMiner, please refer to the instructions in manual.pdf in this subdirectory , or type: vignette("NetMiner") at the R-prompt.
+To use NetMiner, please refer to the instructions in manual.pdf in this subdirectory

 # License
 NetMiner is licensed under the GPL version 3 or any later version

-For more information please contact huayu@genetics.ac.cn and yuhua200886@163.com
+For more information please contact huayu@genetics.ac.cn or yuhua200886@163.com